kubernetes/kubernetes/docs/pods.md

 The context of the pod can be defined as the conjunction of several Linux namespaces:
 - PID namespace (applications within the pod can see each other's processes)
 - network namespace (applications within the pod have access to the same IP and port space)
-- mount namespace (applications within the pod can share mounted volumes)
 - IPC namespace (applications within the pod can use SystemV IPC or POSIX message queues to communicate)
 - UTS namespace (applications within the pod share a hostname)

+Applications within a pod also have access to shared volumes, which are defined at the pod level and made available in each application's filesystem.
 Additionally, a pod may define top-level cgroup isolations which form an outer bound to any individual isolation applied to constituent applications.

-In terms of [Docker](https://www.docker.com/) constructs, a pod consists of a colocated group of Docker containers with shared [volumes](volumes.md) (which emulate the shared mount namespace).
-IPC and PID namespace sharing are not yet implemented with Docker.
+In terms of [Docker](https://www.docker.com/) constructs, a pod consists of a colocated group of Docker containers with shared [volumes](volumes.md).
+PID namespace sharing is not yet implemented with Docker.

 Like individual application containers, pods are considered to be relatively ephemeral rather than durable entities.
 As discussed in [life of a pod](pod-states.md), pods are scheduled to nodes and remain there until termination (according to restart policy) or deletion.
 When a node dies, the pods scheduled to that node are deleted.
 Specific pods are never rescheduled to new nodes; instead, they must be replaced (see [replication controller](replication-controller.md) for more details).
 (In the future, a higher-level API may support pod migration.)